-- 1) Designation: six of the Directors are executive Directors, and three of the Directors are independent non-executive Directors. - 2) Gender: eight of the Directors are male, and one of the Directors is female. - 3) Age group: four of the Directors are in the range of 41-50 years old, and five of the Directors are in the range of 51-60 years old.
-CORPORATE GOVERNANCE REPORT
+- Designation: six of the Directors are executive Directors, and three of the Directors are independent non-executive Directors. - Gender: eight of the Directors are male, and one of the Directors is female.
+2) - 3) Age group: two of the Directors are in the range of 41-50 years old, and seven of the Directors are in the range of 51-60 years old.

-For the gender ratio in the workforce of the Group, 51.3% of the Group's employees are male and 48.7% of them are female.
+For the gender ratio in the workforce (including senior management) of the Group, 52.0% of the Group's employees are male and 48.0% of them are female.
 In addition, one of the senior management (as disclosed in the section "Profile of Directors and Senior Management - Senior Management" in this annual report) is a female while the other two senior management are male.
-The Board is of the view that the gender diversity across the workforce (including senior management) is proper.
+The Board is of the view that the gender diversity across the workforce (including the Board and senior management) is proper.